IshaanKetchup/IshaanKetchup/README.md

 ---

 ### 🎉 Fun Facts
-- Based in Vellore 🏙️
+- Studying in Vellore 🏙️
-- A huge fan of Metal music 🎶
+- A huge fan of Metal, Rock, Jazz and Piano music 🎶
-- Enjoys solving logic puzzles and brain teasers 🧠
+- Enjoys reading, basketball, and videogames  🧠

 Thanks for visiting my GitHub profile!
 If you find something interesting or have any feedback, don’t hesitate to star ⭐ or fork 🍴 one of my repos!